 A 13-year breast cancer survivor, Lori has dedicated her time and efforts to YSC as a volunteer for several years before becoming a staff member in 2006.
 Lori started one of the first three YSC affiliates, bringing YSC to her home state of Indiana.
 She has since focused her energies on creating a sustainable local structure that allows young women affected by breast cancer to connect with YSC and receive valuable resources and support.
 A big part of that support comes from the connections made at the local level with others just like them.

 Lori leads the newly created Community Engagement Department which is responsible for program delivery, volunteer engagement, and outreach across the country.
 She has played a significant role in the creation of YSC’s field structure and will oversee its growth in to the future.
 Lori brings expertise as a graduate of the National Breast Cancer Coalition's Project LEAD® and Clinical Trials LEAD® educational courses for advocates.

-Jenna’s roots with YSC run deep: A seven-year breast cancer survivor herself, Jenna started with YSC as an active volunteer, donating her time for several years before becoming director of development.
+Jenna’s roots with YSC run deep: A nine year breast cancer survivor herself, Jenna started with YSC as an active volunteer, donating her time for several years before becoming Senior Director of Development.
 With a passion for breast cancer advocacy and awareness, Jenna has brought our voice to Capitol Hill and Albany.
-She also volunteers on the SHARE hotline, giving the gift of support and understanding to newly diagnosed women.

 Jenna holds an undergraduate degree from the University of Michigan and graduated cum laude from Brooklyn Law School.
 She also earned certification from National Breast Cancer Coalition's Project LEAD®, an educational course for breast cancer advocates.
 In addition, Jenna brings years of law experience as a commercial litigation attorney.
 She is thrilled to be supporting a cause so important to her and many of her closest friends.